You are here

 CQC does not have a list of mandatory training for members of the GP practice team.
-This is because exact training requirements will depend on the role and specific responsibilities of practices and the needs of the people using the service.
-Ultimately the practice is responsible for determining what mandatory, and additional, training staff need to meet the needs of their patients.
+This is because exact training requirements will depend on the role and specific responsibilities of practices, and the needs of the people using the service.
+Ultimately, the practice is responsible for determining what mandatory and additional training staff need.

 During an inspection our team will look at whether staff have the right qualifications, skills, knowledge and experience to do their job:

 - when they take on new responsibilities

 We look at how the provider identifies the learning needs of staff, and whether they have the appropriate training to meet their learning needs and to cover the scope of their work.

 As we have said, we do not have a definitive list of mandatory training.
 However, these are examples of training that we would expect to see evidence of:

 - basic life support